-Changing a pet's species in the Battledome stops that pet from using his or her species-specific weapons and healing items, so it's not an entirely useless effect.
+Changing a pet's species in the Battledome stops that pet from using their species-specific weapons and healing items, so it's not an entirely useless effect.
 Since both the Flour items are incredibly expensive and can only be used once, though, most players aren't prepared to shell out for this one-time bonus.
-However, if a player owns one of these weapons, he or she can take it into a two-player battle with a willing friend and have it stolen with an item such as a Sticky Hand.
-Since all stolen weapons are returned at the end of battle, whether or not they've been used, the friend can use the Chia or Kacheek Flour without fear -- so the Flour owner can have his or her pet turned into a Chia or Kacheek whenever s/he likes, at no extra cost.
+However, if a player owns one of these weapons, they can take it into a two-player battle with a willing friend and have it stolen with an item such as a Sticky Hand.
+Since all stolen weapons are returned at the end of battle, whether or not they've been used, the friend can use the Chia or Kacheek Flour without fear -- so the Flour owner can have their pet turned into a Chia or Kacheek whenever they like, at no extra cost.

 Aside from the wide range of Morphing and Transmogrification Potions, there are a few other magical brews that can alter your Neopet's appearance...

 Flask of Rainbow Fountain Water

 This stripy bottle can be obtained at the Fishing Vortex in Old Maraqua, if you're very lucky; your pet needs to have a Fishing Skill of at least 87 just to have a chance of finding this item at all, and even then, it's incredibly rare!
 Still, that's more or less what you'd expect, given that the water in this bottle comes from the famous Rainbow Fountain...